 The hull applique armor on the assistant driver's side was cut and welded to better conform to the cast front hull.

 A cross-section of the early exhaust deflector fitted to radial-engined tanks is sketched above.
 The exhaust gases blew down onto the curved metal and then outward and upward, and this reduced the large dust signature that was otherwise raised.
 The deflector was hinged and could be swung upwards under the hull rear plate, as shown in the ghosted image.
 The exhaust pipe for the auxiliary generator engine is depicted by the flexible hose snaking under the hull rear plate.
-(Picture from Standard Nomenclature List G-104, Vol. 6, 11, and 14.)
+(Picture from SNL G-104, Vol. 6, 11, and 14.)

 The second type of exhaust deflector found on radial-engined tanks is seen here.
 It was also hinged, and could be raised and attached to the outside of the hull rear plate, as shown in the dotted image on the left.
 The right-hand sketch shows how the air cleaners were still visible on each side of the deflector.
 The auxiliary generator exhaust pipe is shown between the air cleaner and main engine exhaust pipe.
-(Picture from Standard Nomenclature List G-104, Vol. 6, 11, and 14.)
+(Picture from SNL G-104, Vol. 6, 11, and 14.)

 Details of an early turret are shown here.
 This turret lacks the loader's hatch.
 (Picture from TM 9-1750K Ordnance Maintenance--Tracks and Suspension, Turret and Hull for Medium Tank M4 and Modifications.)